matthewaubert/blog-api/README.md

 Making a `POST` request on an API endpoint without a resource ID will create and return a new resource instance.

-In the case of a Post or Comment resource, The user ID in the JWT payload sent in the `Authorization` header will be included in the resource's `user` field.
+In the case of a Post or Comment resource, the user ID in the JWT payload sent in the `Authorization` header will be included in the resource's `user` field.

 e.g. `POST /api/posts` with the following body
 ```json